TMJ Treatment

 Treatment Options

-First, tell your dentist about your symptoms.
+First, tell your dentist in Tulsa about your symptoms.
 She or he will probably already know if you are a clencher or grinder from the appearance and condition of your teeth.
 There are some very simple solutions, to begin with: